 What you can expect

 Depending on the services you receive, you may lie on your back or sit comfortably.
 Your practitioner will ask you about your preferences and tailor your session to your needs.
-You may experience a sense of relaxation and calm, and in the case of Reiki, you may feel warmth.
+You may experience a sense of relaxation and calm.

 At the end of your session, your practitioner will discuss your experience and provide recommendations on how you can practice mind-body techniques on your own.
 Our clients achieve the most success when they learn how to integrate mind-body therapies into their daily lives—such as doing chair yoga at work, or meditation at the beginning and end of each day.
 Our practitioner will show you how to build a foundation of mind-body practices that can support you for the rest of your life.